 - Joint Research Centre (JRC) of the European Commission

-- Recruiters with information on research opportunities in Austria, Croatia, Denmark, France, Germany, Ireland, Italy, Poland, Switerland and more.
+- Diplomats, funding and grant experts with information on research opportunities in Austria, Croatia, Denmark, France, Germany, Ireland, Italy, Poland, Switzerland and more.

 - An exhibition space with stands providing additional information.

 - Hosted light breakfast, lunch, and cocktail reception for networking.

 “The future of European research must be inclusive” says Jean-Eric Paquet in a recent interview with Horizon, the EU Research and Innovation Magazine.